Recruitment Risk Index findings

 Our latest Recruitment Risk Index (RRI) uncovered a potential hypocrisy in reference checking among HR professionals in Canada.
 While it is considered important and is highly valued, it is also seen unfavourably when the tables are turned and HR personnel assume the role of the referee.

-In fact, 86% of the HR professionals we surveyed said their organization values the reference checking process but 41% said, given the chance, they would choose not to provide a reference for a past employee.
+In fact, 86% of the HR professionals we surveyed said their organisation values the reference checking process but 41% said, given the chance, they would choose not to provide a reference for a past employee.

 So, where’s the disconnect?